 How to set up a Jockey Box

-Quick note - Our jockey boxes come in a variety of styles, but the internal parts and pieces we use to manufacture them are all the same.
-The model shown below and may be different than the one you purchased.
+While our jockey boxes are available in a variety of styles, the internal components we use to manufacture them are all the same.
+The model shown below may be different than the one you purchased, but the applications transfer.

-Universal threads - All of our jockey boxes use the standard beer industry thread, 7/8"-14 (5/8" BSP).
-It is the same thread that is used on beer couplers and beer hex nuts.
-If you have existing jockey box beverage jumpers, they will fit our jockey boxes.
+Note re. universal threads: All of our jockey boxes use the industry standard thread, 7/8"-14 (5/8" BSP).
+It’s the same thread that is used on standard keg couplers and tailpieces and hex nuts.
+If you have existing jockey box bever jumper tubing, they will fit our jockey boxes.

 Getting to know your jockey box

 B. Black tap handle